 When I was teaching First and Second Grade, I would conference with my students individually.
 During this reading conference, I would write as fast as I could on my notepad to gather notes for parent teacher conferences, RTI data and report card assessments.
 When I was done, I could hardly read my own disorganized writing.
 There had to be a better way I thought.
 So I created an organized easy to read checklistlisting all of our reading strategies.

 This invaluable resource I cannot live without during conference time.
-It is such a quick and easy way to communicate with families.
+When communicating with parents as a teacher it’s important to keep things simple.
 As I read with students, I just highlight and/or comment what strategies readers need to practice at home.
 Then when I sit down with parents I am well prepared to discuss students’ strengths and weaknesses.
 Additionally, I can then also take those same notes and use them in reporting out on report cards.
 Now if a parent ever questioned a mark or comment their child was given I have the data to back it up.

 A quick and easy assessment form that will consistently allow me to document data across trimesters in an efficient way that is not incredibly time intensive to prep has been a lifesaver!
 The Math Assessment Communication Resource updates parents with a documentable checklist for first and second grade math standards.
 I just love the ease of use of a checklist!